Ventilators – An Overview within the Covid-19 Context

 Ventilator products from Royal Philips are amongst others the Respironics V680, DreamStation BiPAP AVAPS and Trilogy Evo, the portable hospital-to-home ventilator.

-Philips announced end of March 2020 that in a response to the COVID-19 crisis it was increasing the production of certain critical care products and solutions to help diagnose and treat patients with the new coronavirus disease.
+Philips announced the end of March 2020 that in a response to the COVID-19 crisis it was increasing the production of certain critical care products and solutions to help diagnose and treat patients with the new coronavirus disease.
 In particular, Philips is ramping up the production of hospital ventilators and plans to double production within the next eight weeks and achieve a four-fold increase by the third quarter of 2020.

 2.1.5 Smiths Medical